 - Sponsoring activities in the buildings, electric power, industry, and transportation sectors and helping state and local agencies improve their energy efficiencies by upgrading public facilities.
 Our programs also educate the public, teachers, and students about the benefits of renewable energy and energy efficiency technologies.

-- Partnering and consulting regularly with state and local energy stakeholders, including the National Governors Association, the National Association of State Energy Officials, the National Council of State Legislatures, the National Association of Counties, the U.S. Conference of Mayors, the National Association of State and Community Service Programs, and many others.
+- Partnering and consulting regularly with the National Association of State Energy Officials, the National Governors Association, the National Council of State Legislatures, the National Association for State Community Services Programs, the U.S. Conference of Mayors, the National Association of Counties, and state and local energy stakeholders.

 Download our organization chart for more information about our office.